bradyhouse/house/fiddles/angular2/README.markdown

 #### Create

-As of [fiddle #38](fiddles/angular2/fiddle-0035-ModalForm), my angular 2 fiddles are created using the [angular 2 CLI](https://cli.angular.io/) -- aka _ng create_.
+As of [fiddle #38](fiddles/angular2/fiddle-0035-ModalForm), angular 2 fiddles are created using the [angular 2 CLI](https://cli.angular.io/) -- aka _ng create_.
 This means the [fiddle.sh](../../scripts/fiddle.sh)
 script provides some wrapper logic that integrates this cli.
 To create a new angular2 fiddle, run the following command from the [scripts](../../scripts) directory like so: